lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 ----------------------

 After almost two years of using Terraform we have finally found our best practices.
-And now we will share themwith you.
+And now we will share them with you.

 Assumption